Allyyi/allyyi.github.io/_posts/2021-07-10-Transformer-in-Computer-Vision.md

 index: true # When false, <meta name="robots" content="noindex"> is added to the page, default is true
 ---

-The breakthroughs from Transformer network in Natraul Language Processing has sparked great interest in Computer Vision to adapt these model to muti-modal learning tasks.
-The attention-based transformer module has shaken the dominating position of convolution operation.
+If you have to pick up a trendy word in 2021's in the world of computer vision, what would you choose?
+My answer is vision transformer.
+The transformer archietecture has achieved state of the art in many NLP tasks and inspired many researchers to adopt it in computer vision.
+Nowadays, the attention-based transformer module is shaking the dominating position of convolution.
+In this post, I will share some of  my understanding in transformer, especially its application in computer vision.

 # What is Transformer